dcrastro/phases/README.md

 This project is the result of experimenting with OpenAI's ChatGPT to develop a tool for visualizing the phases of the Moon.
 It is licensed under the MIT License.
 See the LICENSE file for details.
-The project source code is hosted on GitHub at XXX.
+The project source code is hosted on GitHub at [https://github.com/dcrastro/phases](https://github.com/dcrastro/phases).